tempestwf/laravel-versioned-api/README.md

 ## Routes
 Routes for your versions are available by looking at the [routes file](https://github.com/mitchdav/laravel-versioned-api/blob/master/app/Http/routes.php).

-See: tempest-tools-acl (https://github.com/tempestwf/tempest-tools-acl-middleware) for information on adding acl middleware to your routes.
+See: tempest-tools-moat (https://github.com/tempestwf/tempest-tools-moat) for information on adding acl middleware to your routes.

 ## Adding New Versions
 The important files are all contained in the ```app/API``` folder.
 The project has 3 different versions of the same API, which is kept very simple to be as extendable as possible.